mrbusche/bluesky-weekly-likes/README.md

 ## Privacy

 This script:
-- Only accesses your own Blue Sky likes
+- Only accesses your own Bluesky likes
 - Runs on GitHub's servers
 - Only sends emails to addresses you specify
 - Does not store or share your data with third parties